v-cakoll/docs.it-it/docs/framework/wcf/feature-details/create-a-service-arbitrary-data-using-wcf.md

 ---
-title: 'Procedura: Creare un servizio che accetti dati arbitrari usando il modello di programmazione REST WCF' ms.date: 03/30/2017 ms.assetid: e566c15a-b600-4e4a-be3a-4af43e767dae ms.openlocfilehash: 8728afbe5ebfe31d619b311f521eb1012a0dc323 ms.sourcegitcommit: 6b308cf6d627d78ee36dbbae8972a310ac7fd6c8
+title: 'Procedura: Creare un servizio per accettare dati arbitrari usando il modello di programmazione REST WCF' ms.date: 03/30/2017 ms.assetid: e566c15a-b600-4e4a-be3a-4af43e767dae ms.openlocfilehash: c03450c66cf8de14d6c638550a510a91593c45b6 ms.sourcegitcommit: 5b6d778ebb269ee6684fb57ad69a8c28b06235b9
-ms.translationtype: MT
+ms.translationtype: HT
 ms.contentlocale: it-IT
-ms.lasthandoff: 01/23/2019
+ms.lasthandoff: 04/08/2019
-ms.locfileid: "54666998"
+ms.locfileid: "59144079"
 ---
-# <a name="how-to-create-a-service-that-accepts-arbitrary-data-using-the-wcf-rest-programming-model"></a><span data-ttu-id="e696b-102">Procedura: Creare un servizio che accetti dati arbitrari usando il modello di programmazione REST WCF</span><span class="sxs-lookup"><span data-stu-id="e696b-102">How to: Create a Service That Accepts Arbitrary Data using the WCF REST Programming Model</span></span>
+# <a name="how-to-create-a-service-that-accepts-arbitrary-data-using-the-wcf-rest-programming-model"></a><span data-ttu-id="16a65-102">Procedura: Creare un servizio per accettare dati arbitrari usando il modello di programmazione REST WCF</span><span class="sxs-lookup"><span data-stu-id="16a65-102">How to: Create a Service That Accepts Arbitrary Data using the WCF REST Programming Model</span></span>
-<span data-ttu-id="e696b-103">Talvolta gli sviluppatori devono disporre del controllo completo sulla modalità di restituzione dei dati da un'operazione del servizio,</span><span class="sxs-lookup"><span data-stu-id="e696b-103">Sometimes developers must have full control of how data is returned from a service operation.</span></span> <span data-ttu-id="e696b-104">Ciò avviene quando un'operazione del servizio deve restituire dati in un formato non supportato byWCF.</span><span class="sxs-lookup"><span data-stu-id="e696b-104">This is the case when a service operation must return data in a format not supported byWCF.</span></span> <span data-ttu-id="e696b-105">In questo argomento viene illustrato l'utilizzo del modello di programmazione REST WCF per creare un servizio che riceve i dati arbitrari.</span><span class="sxs-lookup"><span data-stu-id="e696b-105">This topic discusses using the WCF REST Programming Model to create a service that receives arbitrary data.</span></span>
+<span data-ttu-id="16a65-103">Talvolta gli sviluppatori devono disporre del controllo completo sulla modalità di restituzione dei dati da un'operazione del servizio,</span><span class="sxs-lookup"><span data-stu-id="16a65-103">Sometimes developers must have full control of how data is returned from a service operation.</span></span> <span data-ttu-id="16a65-104">Ciò avviene quando un'operazione del servizio deve restituire dati in un formato non supportato byWCF.</span><span class="sxs-lookup"><span data-stu-id="16a65-104">This is the case when a service operation must return data in a format not supported byWCF.</span></span> <span data-ttu-id="16a65-105">In questo argomento viene illustrato l'utilizzo del modello di programmazione REST WCF per creare un servizio che riceve i dati arbitrari.</span><span class="sxs-lookup"><span data-stu-id="16a65-105">This topic discusses using the WCF REST Programming Model to create a service that receives arbitrary data.</span></span>

-### <a name="to-implement-the-service-contract"></a><span data-ttu-id="e696b-106">Per implementare il contratto di servizio</span><span class="sxs-lookup"><span data-stu-id="e696b-106">To implement the service contract</span></span>
+### <a name="to-implement-the-service-contract"></a><span data-ttu-id="16a65-106">Per implementare il contratto di servizio</span><span class="sxs-lookup"><span data-stu-id="16a65-106">To implement the service contract</span></span>

-1.  <span data-ttu-id="e696b-107">Definire il contratto di servizio.</span><span class="sxs-lookup"><span data-stu-id="e696b-107">Define the service contract.</span></span> <span data-ttu-id="e696b-108">L'operazione che riceve i dati arbitrari deve disporre di un parametro di tipo <xref:System.IO.Stream>.</span><span class="sxs-lookup"><span data-stu-id="e696b-108">The operation that receives the arbitrary data must have a parameter of type <xref:System.IO.Stream>.</span></span> <span data-ttu-id="e696b-109">Il parametro deve inoltre essere l'unico passato nel corpo della richiesta.</span><span class="sxs-lookup"><span data-stu-id="e696b-109">In addition, this parameter must be the only parameter passed in the body of the request.</span></span> <span data-ttu-id="e696b-110">L'operazione descritta in questo esempio accetta anche un parametro filename</span><span class="sxs-lookup"><span data-stu-id="e696b-110">The operation described in this example also takes a filename parameter.</span></span> <span data-ttu-id="e696b-111">che viene passato nell'URL della richiesta.</span><span class="sxs-lookup"><span data-stu-id="e696b-111">This parameter is passed within the URL of the request.</span></span> <span data-ttu-id="e696b-112">Per passare un parametro nell'URL specificare <xref:System.UriTemplate> in <xref:System.ServiceModel.Web.WebInvokeAttribute>.</span><span class="sxs-lookup"><span data-stu-id="e696b-112">You can specify that a parameter is passed within the URL by specifying a <xref:System.UriTemplate> in the <xref:System.ServiceModel.Web.WebInvokeAttribute>.</span></span> <span data-ttu-id="e696b-113">In questo caso che l'URI usato per chiamare questo metodo termina con "UploadFile/Some-Filename".</span><span class="sxs-lookup"><span data-stu-id="e696b-113">In this case the URI used to call this method ends in "UploadFile/Some-Filename".</span></span> <span data-ttu-id="e696b-114">La parte "{filename}" del modello URI specifica che il parametro filename per l'operazione viene passato nell'URI usato per chiamare l'operazione.</span><span class="sxs-lookup"><span data-stu-id="e696b-114">The "{filename}" portion of the URI template specifies that the filename parameter for the operation is passed within the URI used to call the operation.</span></span>
+1.  <span data-ttu-id="16a65-107">Definire il contratto di servizio.</span><span class="sxs-lookup"><span data-stu-id="16a65-107">Define the service contract.</span></span> <span data-ttu-id="16a65-108">L'operazione che riceve i dati arbitrari deve disporre di un parametro di tipo <xref:System.IO.Stream>.</span><span class="sxs-lookup"><span data-stu-id="16a65-108">The operation that receives the arbitrary data must have a parameter of type <xref:System.IO.Stream>.</span></span> <span data-ttu-id="16a65-109">Il parametro deve inoltre essere l'unico passato nel corpo della richiesta.</span><span class="sxs-lookup"><span data-stu-id="16a65-109">In addition, this parameter must be the only parameter passed in the body of the request.</span></span> <span data-ttu-id="16a65-110">L'operazione descritta in questo esempio accetta anche un parametro filename</span><span class="sxs-lookup"><span data-stu-id="16a65-110">The operation described in this example also takes a filename parameter.</span></span> <span data-ttu-id="16a65-111">che viene passato nell'URL della richiesta.</span><span class="sxs-lookup"><span data-stu-id="16a65-111">This parameter is passed within the URL of the request.</span></span> <span data-ttu-id="16a65-112">Per passare un parametro nell'URL specificare <xref:System.UriTemplate> in <xref:System.ServiceModel.Web.WebInvokeAttribute>.</span><span class="sxs-lookup"><span data-stu-id="16a65-112">You can specify that a parameter is passed within the URL by specifying a <xref:System.UriTemplate> in the <xref:System.ServiceModel.Web.WebInvokeAttribute>.</span></span> <span data-ttu-id="16a65-113">In questo caso che l'URI usato per chiamare questo metodo termina con "UploadFile/Some-Filename".</span><span class="sxs-lookup"><span data-stu-id="16a65-113">In this case the URI used to call this method ends in "UploadFile/Some-Filename".</span></span> <span data-ttu-id="16a65-114">La parte "{filename}" del modello URI specifica che il parametro filename per l'operazione viene passato nell'URI usato per chiamare l'operazione.</span><span class="sxs-lookup"><span data-stu-id="16a65-114">The "{filename}" portion of the URI template specifies that the filename parameter for the operation is passed within the URI used to call the operation.</span></span>

     ```csharp
      [ServiceContract]